thcipriani/dotfile-boilerplate/README.md

 There is no canonical method for dotfile organization, sharing and bootstraping that is cross-shell and cross-system compatible.

-The goal of this project is to change that&#8212;all of that.

-This project should work to provide dotfile beginners with sensible defaults and advanced users with a powerful, configurable framework on which to build.
+This project should work to provide dotfile-beginners with sensible defaults and advanced users with a powerful, configurable framework on which to build.

 ## Features

+At it&#8217;s core, **Dotfile Boilerplate** is a system for dotfile organization more than an opinionated framework.

+There are, however, some sensible defaults to help beginners get started.

-dotfile-boilerplate heavily "borrows" from many fine dotfile repos
+**Dotfile Boilerplate** heavily "borrows" from many fine dotfile repos

 - _Heavily Modified_ [holman](https://github.com/holman/dotfiles) boostrap script
 - [mathiasbynens](http://mths.be/dotfiles) exports, aliases and functions and osx where applicable